Chart Color Schemes

 Age

-Port Pirie's median age at 43 years is significantly below the Rest of SA average of 47 and substantially exceeds the national average of 38.
-The age profile shows a prominent percentage of 15-24 year-olds (12.7%) while the 65-74 group is comparatively smaller (11.7%) than in Rest of SA.
-Between 2021 and present, the 25 to 34 age group has grown from 11.6% to 12.6%.
+Port Pirie's median age at 43 years is significantly lower than the Rest of SA average of 47 years while substantially higher than the national average of 38 years.
+The age profile shows that those aged 15-24 are particularly prominent, making up 12.7% of the population, while the 65-74 group is comparatively smaller at 11.7%.
+Between 2021 and present, the 25 to 34 age group has grown from 11.6% to 12.6% of the population.
 Conversely, the 45 to 54 cohort has declined from 12.8% to 11.3%.
-By 2041, Port Pirie's age composition is expected to shift notably.
-Leading this demographic shift, the 85+ group will grow by 68%, reaching 752 people from 447.
-The aging population dynamic is clear, with those aged 65 and above comprising 99% of projected growth.
-Conversely, population declines are projected for the 25 to 34 age group and the 0 to 4 age cohort.
+By 2041, Port Pirie is expected to see significant shifts in its age composition.
+Leading this demographic shift, the 85+ group will grow by 67%, reaching 752 people from a previous count of 451.
+The aging population dynamic is clear, with those aged 65 and above comprising all projected growth.
+Conversely, population declines are projected for the 35 to 44 and 25 to 34 age groups.